 Pairs of subjects are randomly assigned at the beginning of the game to have either a payoff scheme that represents the status quo rules governing OPOs and TCs or a payoff scheme that represents our proposed holistic regulatory rules.
 The former rewards (penalizes) OPOs for TC-accepted (TC-declined) kidneys from deceased donors declared by OPOs to be eligible and rewards (penalizes) TCs for good (bad) patient health outcomes for transplants that TCs chose to carry out by accepting a kidney.
-In contrast, the proposed holistic approach emphasizes aligning the interests of OPOs and TCs by rewarding each of them for improvements in good health outcomes among both patients selected for a transplantation and patients who remain on the waitlist.
+In contrast, the proposed holistic approach emphasizes aligning the interests of OPOs and TCs by rewarding each of them for improvements in good health outcomes both among patients selected for a transplantation and patients who remain on the waitlist.

 In the status quo condition, subjects are paid based on different payoff schemes.
-For each round, Player 1 earns \$0.10 by offering two jars that were subsequently both accepted by Player 2, gets a \$0.30 penalty by offering two jars that were subsequently both declined by Player 2, and gets \$0.00 by either not offering the jars at all or offering two jars when only one jar was accepted by Player 2.11 For each round, Player 2 earns nothing if Player
+For each round, Player 1 earns \$0.10 by offering two jars that were subsequently both accepted by Player 2, gets a \$0.30 penalty by offering two jars that were subsequently both declined by Player 2, and gets \$0.00 by either not offering the jars at all or offering two jars when only one jar was accepted by Player 2.
+For each round, Player 2 earns nothing if Player 1 did not offer the jars or if she declined both jars, earns \$0.25 by mixing a jar with an urn and drawing a blue ball from the mixed urn, and gets a \$1.00 penalty instead if a red ball was drawn from the mixed urn.
+Under these payoffs where Player 2 is paid

-10Information about recovered kidneys can include the report of the recovering surgeon, photos, biopsies, etc.
+&lt;sup>11Information about recovered kidneys can include the report of the recovering surgeon, photos, biopsies, etc.